MicrosoftDocs/windows-driver-docs/migration-guide/index.md

 * The other nice thing about VS code is that you can **open multiple tabs** (one for each of the XTOC files) and copy/paste XML nodes between the XTOC files.
 Even if you only use one tab, VS Code has a **Working files list** in the top left that lets you jump back and forth.
 As soon as you save a change, XMetal reloads the tree view UI.

 * **Use this opportunity to clean up your content architecture.** Remove those useless topics that only provide content organization, such as "Design Guide" and "Reference".
 This example is in the reference, but the same applies to conceptual content you migrate to OP.
 Here, a reference section was broken up into several small TOC nodes.
 Most of them lacked even an intro sentence.
 The only value they provided is that the TOC provided some notion of what the DDIs were for.
-You can see here that even the top-most parent, **Secure Element DDI** didn't have all that much content (and manually-created  inaccurate "In this section" list).
+You can see here that even the top-most parent, **Secure Element DDI** didn't have all that much content (and a manually-created  inaccurate "In this section" list).

 #### BEFORE : Ref topics were grandchildren, children were "useless"
 ![TOC pre consolidation](images/TOCPreConsolidation.png)